sympower/dt-data-load-tool/docs/website/docs/reference/performance.md

 # Rest of your pipeline code
 ```
-This directs dlt to use the specified external storage for all data operations, preventing local storage constraints.
+This directs data_load_tool to use the specified external storage for all data operations, preventing local storage constraints.